athms/many-item-choice/README.md

 ### A few notes before computing the notebooks

 This project involves many computationally intensive analyses, which can take several days to compute (depending on your machine).
-By default, many results are therefore read from the repository, if the respective output files exist in the `results/` directory.
-Thus, If you want to re-compute a specific (or all) results, delete (or rename) the respective results files / folders.
+By default, many results are therefore read from the repository, if the respective output files exist in the [results/](results/) directory.
+Thus, if you want to re-compute a specific (or all) results, delete (or rename) the respective output files or folders.

 **1. Fitting the individual models:**